Generalized normal distribution: Kullback–Leibler divergence between two PDFs

+subject to the constraint $\mu_1 = \mu_2 = 0$.
+Then this divergence is given by:

 Other distributions related to the normal

 The two generalized normal families described here, like the skew normal family, are parametric families that extends the normal distribution by adding a shape parameter.
 Due to the central role of the normal distribution in probability and statistics, many distributions can be characterized in terms of their relationship to the normal distribution.
 For example, the log-normal, folded normal, and inverse normal distributions are defined as transformations of a normally-distributed value, but unlike the generalized normal and skew-normal families, these do not include the normal distributions as special cases.

 Actually all distributions with finite variance are in the limit highly related to the normal distribution.
 The Student-t distribution, the Irwin–Hall distribution and the Bates distribution also extend the normal distribution, and include in the limit the normal distribution.
 So there is no strong reason to prefer the "generalized" normal distribution of type 1, e.g. over a combination of Student-t and a normalized extended Irwin–Hall – this would include e.g. the triangular distribution (which cannot be modeled by the generalized Gaussian type 1).

 A symmetric distribution which can model both tail (long and short) and center behavior (like flat, triangular or Gaussian) completely independently could be derived e.g. by using X = IH/chi.

+The Tukey g- and h-distribution also allows for a deviation from normality, both through skewness and fat tails.